Ray Tarver

-Ray Darryl Tarver (December 24, 1921 – December 11, 1972) was an American politician and dentist.
+Ray Darryl Tarver (December 24, 1921 – December 11, 1972) was an American politician.
 He served as a Democratic member of the Louisiana House of Representatives.

 Tarver was born in Natchitoches, Louisiana.
 He attended Northwestern State University and Loyola University New Orleans.
 In 1964 he was elected to the Louisiana House of Representatives, serving until 1968.

 Tarver died in December 1972 at the age of 51.